signalbean/Transfer/README.md

 ### Can I use Transfer without an internet connection?
 Yes, Transfer works over your local Wi-Fi network, so an internet connection is not required.
 However, all devices must be connected to the same local network.

+### What happens to files I share/upload to the Transfer
+Transfer copy the files to the shared folder you set earlier.

 ### Do you have good UI?
 Dark mode (available in light and dark):